CES 2022: GM Aims for First Delivery of Personal Autonomous Vehicle by Mid-Decade

 The bottom line reason for state interest in autonomous vehicles is safety, says Utah transportation official.

-LAS VEGAS, January 5, 2021– Public-private partnerships are the key to realizing the future of smart cities, transportation expert said at the CES2022 technology trade show here on Wednesday.
+LAS VEGAS, January 5, 2022 – Public-private partnerships are the key to realizing the future of smart cities, a transportation expert said at the CES2022 technology trade show here on Wednesday.

 To make cities and transportation truly “smart,” industry stakeholders must ensure that technologies enabling autonomous vehicles are fast and ubiquitously deployed.